 - a.
 Require all signals to have an automatic pedestrian crossing on every phase.
 At some intersections, pedestrians have to push the pedestrian crossing button in order for the walk sign to go on.
 Instead, every green light cycle should automatically include a pedestrian phase that is concurrent with the motor vehicle phase.
 This means that a walk signal appears every time the light turns green, regardless of whether a walk button is pushed. - b.
 Change cycle lengths to reduce wait times for pedestrians.
 Many intersections downtown require lengthy wait times for pedestrians because the cycle lengths are timed to move large numbers of cars through the intersections.
 Separate left-turn lights further increase the wait time for pedestrians.
-Over time, some of these protected left turns should be eliminated. - c.
+Over time, some of these protected left turns should be - c.
 Implement pedestrian countdown signals at all intersections.
-This means that the walk signs at all intersections should include the number of seconds remaining for pedestrians to cross. - d.
-Continue to move toward full compliance with the Americans with Disabilities Act (ADA) at all intersections.
-This would require installing or reconstructing all curb ramps to meet current requirements.
-These changes would not only benefit those with disabilities but anyone with a stroller.
+This means that the walk signs at all intersections should include the number of seconds remaining for pedestrians to cross.